RichardORCL/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 **Public Cloud Instances Migration to OCI**

+This diagram outlines the migration path for workloads currently hosted on other major public cloud providers.
+The goal is to transition these workloads into Target OCI Native Instances.

 <p align = "center">

 ![Decision tree ](./files/images/Public_Cloud_to_OCI_Decision_tree.jpg)

 </p>

-This diagram outlines the migration path for workloads currently hosted on other major public cloud providers.
-The goal is to transition these workloads into Target OCI Native Instances.

-For AWS EC2 / VMs: Users have two primary pathways.
-You can utilize Oracle Cloud Migrations (OCM) for a streamlined, native experience, or leverage Rackware for automated migration handling.

-For Other Public Clouds (Azure, GCP, etc.): The recommended tool for moving these instances to OCI is Rackware, which specializes in cross-cloud mobility and automated provisioning.

 **OpenShift-Based Platform Migration**